shamEiNew/interview-app/README.md

 - Clone the repository to your GitHub account (you can make it private).
 - Finish the task.
 It should be runnable in Docker compose.
-- Send us the link to the repository at engintern@corca.io, or send us a zip archive of the repository if it is private.
+- Send the link to your repo to engintern@corca.io
 - After we review the result we will reach out to you and schedule a follow-up call.
 On this call we will ask additional questions related to this task and ask you to add more functionality.